LorenzoCoronati/local-docker/README.md

 Another thing that may be needed is changing exposed ports.
 As an example `nginx` exposes port 80 and only one project can use the port at a time.
-You can change exposed ports in `docker-compose.yml` file, see containers configuration for `ports`, format is HOST:CONTAINER.
-In other words, 80:80 exposes `nginx` port `80` to host as-is, and `8080:80` allows access to `nginx` from host via port `8080`.
+You can change exposed ports in `.env` file, look for variable names starting `CONTAINER_PORT_`.

 ### Local ports

-Docker exposes services to host using ports configured in [`docker-compose.yml -file`](./docker-compose.yml) file.
-Access to these ports is limited to the host machine for security.
-Currently exposed services include:
+Docker exposes services to host using ports configured in [`.env -file`](./.env) file.
+Access to these ports is by default limited to the host machine loopback interface (`127.0.0.1`) for security (configurable).
+Currently the default exposed services and ports are:

 -   **Nginx** ports 80, 443
 -   **Adminer** port 8080 - manage databases via UI, host: `db`, user `root`, password `root_password`
 -   **MySQL** port 3306 - use this with - say - SequelPro
 -   **Mailhog** port 8025 - catches all emails sent by PHP

+Ports can be configured in [`.env -file`](./.env) file.
+It is a good practise to share the `.env` file when bringing new developers into the project.
+However, `.env` file should not be committed to project repository, but non-secure information can be shared via project repository's `REAMDE.md` -file.

 Note that all containers can access other containers services using Docker's internal networking.
 Containers connect between each other by